aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-data/data-validation/verify-that-cell-value-satisfies-data-validation-rules/_index.md

 {{% alert color="primary" %}}

 Microsoft Excel allows users to add data validation rules to worksheet cells.
 For instance, a decimal validation can be applied to restrict the numbers between 10 and 20.
-If any other number out of this specified range is entered, the Microsoft Excel shows an error message and prompts the user to reenter a number from the correct range.
-If user copy pastes a number, say 3, into the cell, Excel does not run the validation check or show an error message.
+If any other number out of this specified range is entered, Excel shows an error message and prompts the user to re‑enter a number from the correct range.
+If the user copy‑pastes a number, say 3, into the cell, Excel does not run the validation check or show an error message.

 {{% /alert %}}

 ## Verify that Cell Value Satisfies Data Validation Rules

 Sometimes, it is necessary to dynamically verify if a given value satisfies the data validation rules applied to the cell.
 For this purpose, the Aspose.Cells APIs provide the [**cell.getValidationValue()**](https://reference.aspose.com/cells/java/com.aspose.cells/cell#getValidationValue--) method.
-If the value in a cell does not satisfy the data validation rule applied to that cell, it returns **False**, else **True**.
+If the value in a cell does not satisfy the data validation rule applied to that cell, it returns **False**; otherwise, it returns **True**.

 The following sample Microsoft Excel file is used with the sample code below to test the [**cell.getValidationValue()**](https://reference.aspose.com/cells/java/com.aspose.cells/cell#getValidationValue--) method.
-As you can see in the snapshot that the cells **C1** has **decimal data validation** applied and will only accept values **between 10 and 20**.
-Whenever the value of the cell is between 10 and 20, [**cell.getValidationValue()**](https://reference.aspose.com/cells/java/com.aspose.cells/cell#getValidationValue--) method will return **True**, otherwise, it will return **False**.
+As you can see in the snapshot, the cell **C1** has **decimal data validation** applied and will only accept values **between 10 and 20**.
+Whenever the value of the cell is between 10 and 20, the [**cell.getValidationValue()**](https://reference.aspose.com/cells/java/com.aspose.cells/cell#getValidationValue--) method will return **True**; otherwise, it will return **False**.

 ![todo:image_alt_text](verify-that-cell-value-satisfies-data-validation-rules_1.png)